-1.1.1 This standard states FM Approvals criteria for alarm check valves that hydraulically activate a mechanical and/or electrical alarm when one or more sprinklers activate.

-1.1.2 Approval criteria may include, but are not limited to, performance requirements, marking requirements, examination of manufacturing facility(ies), audit of quality assurance procedures, and a follow-up program.
+- 1.1.1 This standard states testing and certification requirements for alarm check valves that hydraulically activate a mechanical and/or electrical alarm when one or more sprinklers activate. - 1.1.2 Testing and certification criteria may include performance requirements, marking requirements, examination of manufacturing facility(ies), audit of quality assurance procedures, and a surveillance program.